francofaa/hereticsSRD/downtimecycle.md

 Player characters may hire any number of goons they can afford. [[Goons]] can be paid by the day (hirelings) or for a share of treasure (retainers).
 Retainers are limited to the employer's +wil bonus.

+## Rumors

+The party hears a random rumor.
+The referee should have prepared a rumors table ahead of time.
+Otherwise, nothing happens.

+### Conspicuous Consumption

+During the downtime cycle, characters may convert their coins to experience points.
+They may only convert coins gained while adventuring or committing crimes.
+Coins found or earned through honest work cannot be used for this purpose.

+Player characters must spend their loot by wasting it on special interests.
+Refer to an example set of special interests below.

+1. **Carousing**, partying, gambling.
+2. **Commissioning** songs, statues, paintings.
+3. **Donating** to philanthropic causes, the poor, the hungry.
+4. **Sponsoring** races, duels, masques, festivals, parades, triumphs, jousts, spectacles.

+Optionally, characters can be rewarded / punished for spending their coins on certain special interests.
+At the beginning of the game, they can roll or choose their strong interest and weak interest, and apply a bonus and penalty to each, respectively.

+For example:
+- Strong: Donating (120%)
+- Weak: Sponsoring (80%)